Who We Are

-In fiscal year 2014 (July 2013 - June 2014), we distributed more than one million pounds of nutritious food each week to low-income people in need in every zip code of our service area from Daly City to Gilroy, and from the ocean to the bay.
+In fiscal year 2016 (July 2015 - June 2016), we distributed more than one million pounds of nutritious food each week to low-income people in need in every zip code of our service area from South San Francisco to Gilroy, and from the ocean to the bay.

-We provide food efficiently through our innovative direct-service programs (see below) and by collaborating with a network of more than 330 partner non-profit agencies operating at 770 different food distribution sites.
+We provide food efficiently through our innovative direct-service programs (see below) and by collaborating with a network of over 320 partner non-profit agencies operating at 850 different food distribution sites.
 Partner agencies include shelters, pantries, soup kitchens, children's programs, senior meal sites, and residential programs.

 Who We Serve

-During the fiscal year, we served nearly a quarter of a million people per month.
+During the fiscal year, we served more than one quarter of a million people per month.
 The majority of people we serve are seniors and low-income families with children.